CarlWebster/Citrix-Virtual-Apps-and-Desktops-V3/CVAD_Inventory_V3.txt

 # This script is based on the 2.36 script
 #
-#Version 3.43
+#Version 3.43 7-Oct-2024 Webster's Last Update
 #	Added Broker Registry Keys:
 #		HKLM:\Software\Policies\Citrix\DesktopServer\AlternateSkipAlgorithmThreshold
 #			Type: int
 #			Default: 10
 #			Info: Minimum=0
 #			Summary: When using the -Skip parameter with various Broker SDK Get- cmdlets, this is the skip value above which
-#					 an alternative optimized algorithm is used for fetching values from the database.
+#					 an alternative optimized algorithm is used to fetch values from the database.
 #
 #		HKLM:\Software\Policies\Citrix\DesktopServer\AutoTagRuleIdleIntervalsTimeSecs
 #			Type: int
 #			Default: 7200
 #			Info: Seconds Minimum=60
-#			Summary: Time interval that Auto Tag Rule site service will run auto tagging process when the site is idle.
+#			Summary: The time interval at which the Auto Tag Rule site service will run an auto-tagging process when the site is idle.
 #
 #		HKLM:\Software\Policies\Citrix\DesktopServer\MachineUnusedTokenExpiryHours
 #			Type: int